cmer/gigabyte-z390-aorus-master-hackintosh/README.md

-# Hackintosh Mojave Installation Guide for Gigabyte Z390 Aorus Master
+# Hackintosh Catalina Installation Guide for Gigabyte Z390 Aorus Master

 This build is "Vanilla".
 I used [this guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) as a starting point.

+I assume you are installing Catalina, although most of the instructions also apply for Mojave.

 ### Hardware